 Students with degrees may apply for the standard course.
 There are no places specifically reserved for graduates, and there is no separate application process.
 Graduates are in open competition with school-leavers, and need to fulfil the same entrance requirements.

 All candidates must also take the Biomedical Admissions Test (BMAT) as part of their application.
-Please see how to apply for further details.
+Please click on the how to apply tab, above, for further details.
 No student is admitted without interview.
 Any shortlisted candidate, including those from overseas, will be expected to come to Oxford for interview in December.

 Successful candidates must meet our requirements for health and fitness to practise.